 Assisi: Home of Saint Francis

-One of Italy’s most visited towns because of its ties to St. Francis, Italy’s patron saint, Assisi (see large photo above) always appears to be bathed in a pale golden-pink light.
-Even when it’s cloudy, the massive church of Saint Francis, seems to have a spotlight on it – a heavenly glow.
+Located in the heights of Mount Subasio, Assisi is one of Italy’s most visited towns because of its ties to St. Francis, Italy’s patron saint.
+Assisi always appears to be bathed in a pale golden-pink light–even when it’s cloudy, the massive church of Saint Francis, seems to have a spotlight on it – a heavenly glow.

 Gubbio: Windswept, With a Famous Festival

 The Corsa dei Ceri features three teams carrying giant candles (ceri) up the hill to the Saint Ubaldo church.
 The rest of the year, Gubbio’s charms lie in its stern, medieval facades, such as the Palazzo dei Consoli, which houses the Eugubine Tablets, bronze tablets engraved with the earliest known example of the ancient Umbrii language.

 Montefalco: The Balcony of Umbria

 The town that gets the title as the “Balcony of Umbria” is Montefalco, a small town about 20 miles from Perugia (the regional capital).
 Surrounded by medieval walls, Montefalco has, in addition to its 360-degree panoramas of the Umbrian countryside, several claims to fame.
 Approximately eight saints were born in Umbria, including Saint Clare.
 A different saint – Saint Francis – is depicted in a lovely fresco cycle by Benozzo Gozzoli in the town’s Chiesa San Francesca.
 Finally, Montefalco, which lies in the middle of Umbria’s wine-growing region, is best known for its delicious Sagrantino.

 Orvieto: Just Plain Gorgeous

 This is one of my favorite towns in all of Italy.